 Chef René Redzepi made quite a trip.
 He brought his longtime head of research and development, the handsome Lars Williams, and the entire staff from Noma in Copenhagen—totaling 77 people from dishwashers to servers—to run a five-week pop up at Tokyo’s Mandarin Oriental hotel.
-In a dining room just off the bar, Redzepi has been serving a 17-course menu with optional wine, sake and juice pairings since January (the pop-up closes on February 14th) to much acclaim.
+In a dining room just off the bar, Redzepi has been serving a 17-course menu with optional wine, sake and juice pairings since January to much acclaim.

 Redzepi, who first visited Tokyo in 2007, has been in and out of Japan 11 times since signing onto this project and considers this pop-up “a profound team building exercise,” he says.
 And it wasn’t so easy for the star chef to put this project together abroad.
 “We had this idea and we wanted to do it badly,” he explains.
 “We contacted many of the hotels, and the Mandarin Oriental was the only one to get back to us.
 Without them, this would have never ever have happened.”
 The chef even had to hire a McKinsey-type consulting firm to handle the logistics of relocating his entire team to Tokyo.

 From flatware to chopsticks, everything at the Noma pop-up has been commissioned especially for this social experiment from Japanese craftspeople around the country.
 From foraging for wood ants in Nagano (for the restaurant’s oft-photographed dish of raw Botan Ebi topped with the citrusy insects) to locating hard-to-find unripe white strawberries, the chef and a team of four traveled the country extensively, visiting a dozen cities and villages over the course of a year, to source native ingredients.